Iowa State Tax Help

 - The amount of any federal First-time Homebuyer Credit repayment

 If you chose to have any part of an overpayment of federal income tax credited to estimated tax payments for 2013, the amount will be reported as federal estimated tax payments made in 2013 on line 32 of your Iowa Income Tax Return.
 However, you must also enter the total federal overpayment here.
 Do not include the federal refund in the following situations:

-- Do not include any part of the refund received from Earned Income Credit, Additional Child Tax Credit, First-Time Homebuyer Credit, Refundable Education Credit, Adoption Tax Credit , or Making Work Pay and Government Retiree Credits.
+- Do not include any part of the refund received from Earned Income Credit, Additional Child Tax Credit, First-Time Homebuyer Credit, Refundable Education Credit, or Adoption Tax Credit .

 - You are filing a 2014 Iowa return for the first time because you moved into Iowa during the year.
 A refund of federal tax received in 2014 is not reported if the tax was not deducted from Iowa income in a prior year.